 Defining new connections between pluripotency and genome organisation

-One topic of interest is to better understand what triggers the epigenome to be remodeled at specific stages of development.
-On these lines, we have recently found that pluripotency transcription factors provide a direct connection between cell-state and chromatin organisation through modulation of heterochromatin regions in embryonic stem cells (Novo et al., Genes & Development 2016).
-We are now investigating how changes in heterochromatin organisation might affect centromere function and chromosome stability in pluripotent cells and during cell reprogramming.
+An important goal is to better understand what triggers the epigenome to be remodelled at specific stages of development.
+On these lines, we found that pluripotency transcription factors provide a direct connection between cell-state and chromatin organisation through modulation of heterochromatin regions in mouse pluripotent stem cells doi.org/10.1101/gad.275685.115 (press release) (see figure below).
+These changes are controlled by modulating the transcription of major satellite repeat sequences, which are abundant in heterochromatin, and this alters the behaviour and properties of heterochromatin doi.org/10.1038/s41467-022-31198-3.
+This mode of regulation is important because changes in heterochromatin organisation affect centromere function and chromosome stability in pluripotent cells and during cell reprogramming.

 We are also interested in understanding how epigenetic information changes over the life course of an individual.
 For example, adult neural stem progenitor cell (NSPC) function declines with ageing but the underlying molecular causes are largely unknown.
 We are examining the intrinsic changes that occur upon NSPC ageing through genome-wide transcriptional, histone methylation and DNA methylation analyses of NSPCs derived from the subventricular zone of adult (3 months old) and aged (18 months old) mice.
-We found that the genome-wide profiles were largely unchanged upon ageing, however, within this large data set, we also identified significant transcriptional and epigenetic differences at several hundred loci.
-We are now following up on these results to see if we can uncover new regulators of age-associated neurogenic decline and neural stem cell function.
+We found that the genome-wide profiles were largely unchanged upon ageing, however, within this large data set, we also identified significant transcriptional and epigenetic differences at several hundred loci doi.org/10.1111/acel.12745 (press release).
+We are now following up on these results to see if we can uncover new regulators of age-associated neurogenic decline and neural stem cell function